Types of Degrees Fisheries Sciences Majors Are Getting

 Who Is Getting a Master’s Degree in Fisheries Sciences?

 At the countrywide level, the racial-ethnic distribution of fisheries majors is as follows:

 |Race/Ethnicity||Number of Grads|

 |Hispanic or Latino||2|

-Fisheries appeals to people across the globe.
+Students from other countries are interested in Fisheries, too.
 About 7.5% of those with this major are international students.
 The most popular countries for students from outside the country are: